reowst/sdk/FAQ.md

 Network Next is a marketplace for premium network transit.

-## How does the marketplace work?

-We sell 10 second slices of access to private networks via a two-sided marketplace, in other words, we're basically _Google Adwords for Packets_.

 ## Why use Network Next?

 Network Next improves the quality of network transit from players around the world to servers hosted in datacenters.
 Players have lower latency, fewer hitches, and less packet loss when they play over Network Next.